shendurelab/cfDNA/README.md

 ./samtools view -u -m 35 -M 80 BAMFILE.bam $EXTREGION | ./FilterUniqueBAM.py -p | ./extractReadStartsFromBAM2Wig.py -p -r $REGION -w 16 -c COVERAGE.wig.gz -n WPS.wig.gz -s STARTS.wig.gz
 ```

+Please note the variables `EXTREGION` and `REGION` above.
+When piping reads from a region, we might miss the forward read of a read pair and the provided scripts usually only extract information from the first read of a pair.
+Thus, `EXTREGION` should include additional bases around the region (i.e. 200bp or another value that guarantees that all read insert sizes are included; here 180bp and 80bp would be sufficient; e.g. if REGION is 1:1000-2000, EXTREGION should be 1:800-2200).

 Nucleosome peak calling
 -----------------------